 Product launches carry inherent risk, but GTM planning surfaces potential issues early.
 Clear preparation helps reduce exposure across several areas:

-- Market alignment: validates that the product addresses a real, high-priority customer need.
+- Market alignment: Validates that the product addresses a real, high-priority customer need.

-- Pricing validation: confirms pricing matches customer expectations and willingness to pay.
+- Pricing validation: Confirms pricing matches customer expectations and willingness to pay.

-- Channel conflict prevention: avoids competition between internal teams and external partners.
+- Channel conflict prevention: Avoids competition between internal teams and external partners.

-- Resource planning: identifies gaps in onboarding or support capacity before demand peaks.
+- Resource planning: Identifies gaps in onboarding or support capacity before demand peaks.

 By addressing these factors upfront, teams avoid costly course corrections later.